porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 ### Why do we stop the support?

-To empower the opportunities of modern web standards including our technical foundation of using web components (custom elements), and to deliver the best possible user experience, performance and stability.
+To empower the opportunities of modern web standards including our technical foundation of using web components (Custom Elements, Shadow DOM, CSS Variables), and to deliver the best possible user experience, performance and stability.
 Also, the share of IE11 and EdgeHTML users is the significant minority of our total users.
 Thus, we don't want to impair the experience for the vast majority.

 In 2015 Microsoft released Edge to supersede Internet Explorer, pre-installed on Windows 10 and also [recommended by Microsoft to be used as default browser](https://docs.microsoft.com/de-de/lifecycle/faq/internet-explorer-microsoft-edge).
 Since 2020 the new Microsoft Edge versions are based on Chromium, available for all operating systems.
 Thus, both IE11 and Microsoft Edge 18 are outdated browsers.